cytopia/devilbox/docs/examples/setup-photon-cms.rst

 3. Install Photon
 ------------------

-During the installation it will ask for a MySQL username and password.
+During the installation you will be asked for the MySQL hostname, username and password.
+Ensure not to specify ``localhost``, but instead use ``127.0.0.1`` for the hostname.
-Provide a pair of credentials that has permissions to create a database or create the database itself beforehand.
+Additionally, provide a pair of credentials that has permissions to create a database or create the database itself beforehand.

 .. code-block:: bash

     devilbox@php-7.0.20 in /shared/httpd $ cd my-photon
     devilbox@php-7.0.20 in /shared/httpd/my-photon $ photon new blog
-    ...What is your mysql username?  root
+    ...What is your mysql hostname? [localhost]  127.0.0.1 ...What is your mysql username? [root]root
-    ...What is your mysql password?
+    ...What is your mysql password? []

 4. Symlink webroot